-- ▶ In general, clients of leisure operators have a neutral experience of Limerick, i.e. it serves its purpose as an overnight location. - ► Clients do not ask for Limerick; hence operators do not talk about Limerick.
-"If we are proposing Wild Atlantic Way, it is usually Connemara or the South-West". - Overall, feedback suggests that the Limerick City story is not being told internationally.
+- In general, clients of leisure operators have a neutral experience of Limerick, i.e. it serves its purpose as an overnight location. - Clients do not ask for Limerick, hence operators do not talk about Limerick.
+"If we are proposing Wild Atlantic Way, it is usually Connemara or South West". - Overall, feedback suggests that the Limerick City story is not being told internationally.
 One operator highlighted Limerick has never featured in any request or enquiry from any of our clients.
 "Does this mean the story of Limerick hasn't been well told over the years?
-The Shannon Heritage story would be more prominent". - ► Accommodation is sufficient for tour series groups but not for MICE (MEETINGS, INCENTIVE TRAVEL.
-CONFERENCES AND EVENTS) in the city. - ► There was a consistent view that Limerick needs to focus itself on being a "central hub" to explore many areas of Ireland. - ▶ A Distillery or Craft Beer venue that could offer evening events to include entertainment would be a great addition to the city.
-The city requires more Irish night offerings e.g., Belfast is developing an evening entertainment option.
+The Shannon Heritage story would be more prominent".

+- Accommodation is sufficient for tour series groups but not for MICE in the city. - There was a consistent view that Limerick needs to focus itself on being a "central hub" to explore many areas of Ireland. - A Distillery or Craft Beer venue that could offer evening events to include entertainment would be a great addition to the city.
+The city requires more Irish night offerings e.g. Belfast is developing an evening entertainment option.
 Limerick needs the same.
-A Siamsa Tire Theatre (similar to Tralee) in Limerick or a Johnnie Foxes type evening experience in the city was suggested. - A number of operators indicated they are not selling Limerick currently as an overnight option; occasionally as part of a day or more likely, half-day option from Dromoland or Adare.
-Tours will usually include Hunt Museum, The Milk Market, King John's Castle and Plassey House at the University of Limerick. - ▶ It was suggested that Limerick should focus more on the uniqueness of its edgy culture, music, sporting heritage and diversity and not only marketing City as a Wild Atlantic Way Gateway City "hub".
+A Siamsa Tire Theatre (similar to Tralee) in Limerick or a Johnnie Foxes type evening experience in the city was suggested. - A number of operators indicated they are not selling Limerick currently as an overnight option; occasionally as part of a day or more likely, half day option from Dromoland or Adare.
+Tours will usually include Hunt Museum, Milk Market, King John's Castle, Plassey House. - It was suggested that Limerick should focus more on its culture and diversity, not only marketing the city as a Wild Atlantic Way "hub".